 The Alhambra in Granada, Spain

-The Alhambra is a 14th-century palace and fortress and UNESCO World Heritage Site built on a plateau overlooking Granada, Spain.
-While the complex has lost some of its original structures over the last 700 years, what remains of this grand complex is a stunning example of Islamic architectural ornament, such as carved wood and stucco, colorful tiling, calligraphy, and muqarnas that decorate the Court of Lions.
+The Alhambra is a 14th-century palace and fortress built on a plateau overlooking Granada, Spain.
+While the complex has lost some of its original structures over the past 700 years, what remains is a stunning example of Islamic architectural ornament.
+There are carved wood and stucco, colorful tiling, calligraphy, and muqarnas that decorate the Court of Lions.

 Heydar Aliyev Center in Baku, Azerbaijan

 A well-known example of a modernized version of Islamic style is this award-winning 2013 cultural center designed by the Iraqi-British architect Zaha Hadid, who died in 2016.
-The building reinterprets the characteristic flow of architectural elements found in traditional Islamic design, resonating with centuries of tradition while appearing resolutely contemporary.
+The Heydar Aliyev Center reinterprets the characteristic flow of architectural elements found in traditional Islamic design, resonating with centuries of tradition while appearing resolutely contemporary.